 Project periods of up to three years are considered.
 The scope of work and budgeted costs will be refined before final approval of a project.

 Activities not Eligible for Section 319 Project Funding

 - Land purchase

+The previous request for proposals was for watershed based plan implementation projects only.
+Higher priority for selection will be given to projects located in underserved communities or that are implemented in high visibility areas, that are community based, or are implemented on public lands.
+Under this request for proposals, eligible projects may receive $50,000 to $400,000 in funding.
+Projects may have a duration of up to three years.
 By applying for this award, the applicant verifies that it, its board of directors, and all principals are currently in compliance with all state and federal environmental laws and court orders issued pursuant to those laws, and that all environmental violations have been resolved at the time of this application.

 FY2024 Proposal Timeline